 Stop 1: Atlanta

-The world’s largest aquarium is located in Atlanta, containing more than 100,000 aquatic creatures in 10 million gallons of salt and freshwater.
+The world’s largest aquarium, the Georgia Aquarium, is located in Atlanta, containing more than 100,000 aquatic creatures in 10 million gallons of salt and freshwater.
 While its size seems overwhelming, the aquarium is partitioned into various themes to make it more focused and educational.
 If history is your thing, the Martin Luther King Jr. National Historical Park features his birthplace home alongside the grave of this famous civil rights leader.
 The park complex also contains the original Ebeneezer Baptist Church where he and his father were preachers.

 Stop 2: Road to Tara Museum